Author: Sam Angima, Oregon State University Small Farms Program and Andy Hulting, Oregon State University Weed Specialist

 End users like vegetable farmers and gardeners can test for aminopyralid contamination in compost or manure by conducting a bioassay before planting broadleaf plants in soil that has been amended by suspect compost or manure.
 Sow seeds of plants with known susceptibility, such as peas, beans or tomatoes, in small pots with a mix of the compost material and peat-based potting mix.
 Place the pots indoors in a warm welllighted place, especially during winter.
-Find detailed instruction on conducting a bioassay in this WSU document: http://www.puyallup.wsu.edu/soilmgmt/Pubs/CloBioassay.pdf.
+Find detailed instructions on conducting a bioassay in this WSU document: http://www.puyallup.wsu.edu/soilmgmt/Pubs/CloBioassay.pdf.

 Aminopyralid is slowly broken down by microorganisms commonly found in soil.